 Students who are considering withdrawal may contact the Office of Financial Aid for guidance.
-All institutional and federal financial ramifications of withdrawal could be discussed at their request.
+All institutional and federal financial ramifications of withdrawal can be discussed at their request.
 If desired, appropriate calculations will be performed prior to the official withdrawal so that precise fiscal consequences are known.

-Hendrix College restores unearned aid used to pay institutional charges in the following order within 30 days of the withdrawal determination:
+Hendrix College restores unearned aid used to pay institutional charges in the following order within 45 days of the withdrawal determination:

-- Unsubsidized Federal Stafford Loan
+1. Unsubsidized Federal Stafford Loan

-- Subsidized Federal Stafford Loan
+2. Subsidized Federal Stafford Loan

-- Federal Perkins Loans
+3. Federal Perkins Loans

-- Federal PLUS or Grad PLUS
+4. Federal PLUS or Grad PLUS

-- Federal Pell Grant
+5. Federal Pell Grant

-- Federal Supplemental Educational Opportunity Grant
+6. Federal Supplemental Educational Opportunity Grant

-- Other Title IV Programs
+7. Other Title IV Programs

 A repayment may also be required of the student when a “refund check” has been issued to a student from financial aid funds in excess of the amount utilized to pay institutional charges that the student fails to earn by maintaining enrollment.
-Hendrix College will also restore these funds to the appropriate source in the above order within 30 days of the withdrawal determination.
+Hendrix College will also restore these funds to the appropriate source in the above order within 45 days of the withdrawal determination.

 Students are billed for any unearned aid that was refunded to the federal aid program that caused institutional charges to be unpaid.
-Additionally, students will be billed for any monies the college returns on the student’s behalf that is owed to the federal aid programs as a repayment of funds disbursed directly to the student for non institutional charges.
+Additionally, students will be billed for any monies the College returns on the student’s behalf that is owed to the federal aid programs as a repayment of funds disbursed directly to the student for non-institutional charges.
 Copies of the return to Title IV calculation are provided to the student upon request.

-If a student is entitled to an institutional refund of tuition and fees, those monies will first be applied to any outstanding balance to the college before being refunded to the student.
+If a student is entitled to an institutional refund of tuition and fees, those monies will first be applied to any outstanding balance to the College before being refunded to the student.

 Copies of information from the Student Aid Handbook or other regulatory sources can also be made available at the request of the student.